EnterpriseDu/GRP_Solver/README.md

 The classical HLL solver is also implemented in './src/HLL.c'.

 GRP sovlers for some particular scalar equations are implemented in './src/scalar_GRP_solver.c'.

+Interface of the GRP solver 'Euler_GRP_solver'
+---

+Since the GRP solver is the key part of the present program package, we briefly introduce the interface of 'Euler_GRP_solver' in 'src/system_Euler_solver.c'.

+Firstly, we introduce the structure 'EulerPack' whose definition is seen in 'inc/Riemann_solver.h'.
+It defines the fluid states.
+The structure member 'gamma' is the heat ratio of the fluid.
+Using different gamma's for the left and right fluids allows us to apply the GRP solver for multi-component flows where the two components of the fluid are subject to different heat ratio.
+The structure members 'VAR', 'DER' and 'TGT' are of type 'EulerVar'.
+They define the limiting values of [rho,u,v,p] themselves and their normal and tangential derivatives, respectively.
+For planar 1-D flows, tangential derivatives should be set to be zero.
+The array 'trans' are additional variables following transport equations in addition to the original Euler equations.
+They can either follow
+\phi_t+(u,v)\cdot\nabla\phi=0,
+or
+(\rho\phi)_t+\nabla\codt(\rho(u,v)\phi)=0.

+Next, we introduce the inputs of the GRP solver which are the third to the last parameters. (lambda_x,lambda_y) defines the direction of the directional derivatives which means the output derivatives of the GRP solver are defined as d\rho/dt=\pt\rho/\pt t + lambda_x*\pt\rho/\pt x + lambda_y*\pt\rho/\pt y.
+For fixed meshes, they are zero. 'wL' and 'wR' are the left and right fluid states. 'para' contains some configuration parameters:
+1. 'eps' is epsilon;
+2. 'tol' is the tolerance for the exact Rieman solver;
+3. 'N' is the maximam number of iterations in the Riemann solver.
+'radius' and 'nDim' are currenly abandoned.

+The first two parameters are the outputs of the function 'Euler_GRP_solver'. 'wave_speed' are the speeds of the left and right waves. 'out' is the Riemann solution and the directional derivative.
+The Riemann solutions are contained in 'out.VAR'. the directional derivatives are contained in 'out.DER'.

 Numerical Experiments